Toktom/toktom/README.md

 [<img align="left" alt="ResearchGate" src="https://img.shields.io/badge/ResearchGate-00CCBB?style=for-the-badge&logo=ResearchGate&logoColor=white"/>][ResearchGate]
 </br>

 Hello, I'm Michael and an acoustical engineering student at the Federal University of Santa Maria (UFSM), located in south Brazil.
-Moreover, I'm also the creator and main developer of __[Augen](https://github.com/eac-ufsm/augen)__.

 ## I'm a programmer and a gamer

 - ⚡ I am enthusiastic to learn new programming languages.
-Lately I've been learning Julia, Lua and C++.
 - :book: In general I like to learn new things (languages and skills with the most diverse softwares).
+- :camera_flash: I work with acoustical cameras, by taking pictures from the sound.
 - :heart: Fun fact: I love Runescape.

 ## Knowledge: